 Who we are

 Pearl Buck Center annually supports the efforts of about 600 children and adults with intellectual and developmental disabilities in the Eugene-Springfield area.
-Our programs include Pearl Buck Preschool, Community Employment, Supported Living and the Life Enhancing Activities Program (LEAP).
+Our programs include Pearl Buck Preschool, Community Employment, Supported Living, Life Enhancing Activities Program (LEAP), Project SEARCH, and Vocational Academy.
 Through these programs, we strive to provide the help these individuals need to be empowered, independent members of our society.

 Pearl Buck Center grew from the vision and lifelong dedication of Elisabeth “Lisl” Waechter.
 In 1953, she founded Pearl Buck School in Creswell, Oregon for children with developmental disabilities.
 The school’s name was inspired by the Nobel-Prize and Pulitzer Prize winning author, Pearl S. Buck, who had a daughter with a developmental disability.
 At the time, there was no special education offered by our public schools to help these children.